The Fillies® History

 The Fillies’ crest, originally designed by Mrs. Davis and still in use today, features a red rose in the left lower corner signifying the Kentucky Derby.
 A depiction of Pegasus, the winged horse of Greek mythology, represents the Kentucky Derby Festival (KDF) in the right upper corner.
 A band runs diagonally across the crest from left to right and contains 15 stars honoring Kentucky as the fifteenth state to join the Union, separated by two fleurs-de-lis, representing the City of Louisville.
 The Fillies’ membership voted in June, 1991 to use the crest as the club’s official pin, replacing the prior horseshoe pin.

 The Fillies’ first official duty was to help the Kentucky Derby Festival Committee produce a gala Derby Ball.
-This ball, intended to celebrate the world-famous Kentucky Derby, would feature the coronation of a Derby Queen currently selected by the spin of a wheel from the five young women chosen to be members of the Royal Court.
-Together with her princesses, the Derby Queen continues to reign over the KDF events.
+This ball, intended to celebrate the world-famous Kentucky Derby, would feature the coronation of a Derby Queen currently selected by the spin of a wheel from the five young women chosen to be Derby Princesses.
+Together with the Derby Princesses, the Derby Queen continues to reign over the KDF events.

 The Fillies Derby Ball also features the recognition of Knights and Dames of the Royal Court.
 The Knights and Dames of the Court are outstanding Kentuckians who are selected and honored at the Fillies Derby Ball based on their involvement in the community and/or with KDF and The Fillies.